jfrog/artifactory-user-plugins/cran/README.md

 ## Features

-This plugin allows the creation of local and remote CRAN repositories in Artifactory.
+This plugin allows the creation of local CRAN-style and remote CRAN repositories in Artifactory.

 Virtual repositories ARE NOT supported.

-### Local Repositories
+### Local CRAN-style Repositories

-Using local repositories, users can host their own CRAN packages inside Artifactory.
+Using local repositories, users can host their own R packages inside Artifactory.

-To make the packages available to R clients, this plugin takes care of indexing the deployed CRAN packages accordingly to the CRAN repository specification.
+To make the packages available to R clients, this plugin takes care of indexing the deployed R packages accordingly to the CRAN repository specification.

 Besides that, when a package is deployed to the repository's root folder, the plugin identifies the package type and move it to the right location where the R client can find it.
 This layout enforcement feature is available for the following package types: